digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

 | High | 7.0 - 8.9 |
 | Critical | 9.0 - 10.10 |

+In this guide the **medium** level threshold is used as the default value in the example CI/CD pipeline being used.
+Usually you will want to asses high and critical issues first, but in some cased medium level needs some attention as well.
+In terms of security and as a general rule of thumb, you will usually want to be very strict.

 Please visit the [official documentation](https://docs.snyk.io/introducing-snyk/snyks-core-concepts/severity-levels) page to learn more about severity levels.

 ### Assisted Remediation for Reported Security Issues